Ordisoftware/Hebrew-Calendar/README.md

 #### 2021.06.20 - Version 8.2

 - Add options to show the weekly parashah description box at startup and after shabat while running.
+>- Add option to hide links not in current language.
 - Improve study parashah online to not open twice a website if link does not have a replacement pattern.
 - Improve weekly parashah labels to show book name.
 - Fix weekly parashah description box that does not show linked parashah.